cookie777/myengsite/content/posts/activity-log-stor-telling.md

 ---
-# title: "Activity Log Ps5"
+# title: "Activity Log Stor Telling"
-# title: "My activity as for TOEFL;  5/30/2020"
+# title: "My activity as for TOEFL;  5/31/2020"
-title: "Activity logs regarding English; PS5"
+title: "Activity logs regarding English; Storytelling"
-date: 2020-05-30T14:06:25Z
+date: 2020-05-31T14:07:29Z
 draft: false
 ---

 # 💡 Today's Topic

-PS5 is the latest game hardware that will be released from Sony computer games.
-We still know just a little about it.
-We don't even know how it looks.
-However, Sony announced that they will inform something new about PS5 in a few days.
-We might know how and what it looks on that daygame🎮
+Storytelling is a process or a method to use a story or narrative when you are to persuade someone or express your opinion.
+There are several key points for storytelling.
+First, it should include background or context.
+It also should include good plots and main characters。Finally, it is also important to consider the atmosphere🐾
 ---

 # 🌱 A look-back on the day